Optional Intervals Event and Two n-ary Finitary Operations: An Algebraic Framework for Unifying Parallel-Serial Execution and Axiomatizing Simultaneity from an Epistemological Perspective: Two Sequence Operations on the Elements of a Finite Set of Instances

-\BF{(1) The condition of $\TwoTplTS_1 = \TwoTplTS_2$}
+\BF{(2) The condition of ``$\TwoTplTS_1 = \TwoTplTS_2 \land \forall \TwoTplT \in \TwoTplTS_1: \Dim{\TwoTplT}$ = 1''}

+For example, all elements of $\TwoTplTS_1$ and $\TwoTplTS_2$ are $\bTwoTplT$ instances with length 1.
 In this situation, the permutation matrix $\CAL{M}$ is an identity permutation matrix.
-Then we use an ascending ordered filter to get a subset from same $\bTwoTplTS$ instance.
-They must be the same.
-Thus, this condition is satisfied.
+Then we use an ascending ordered filter to get a subset from the same $\bTwoTplTS$ instance.
+So, they are permutation isomorphic via an identity permutation matrix.